Safeguarding Adults During COVID-19 (Coronavirus)

 For the most up to date easy read information relating to Corona Virus please visit the Inclusion North website to learn how you can keep yourself and others safe.
 This information is regularly updated in line with government and Public Health England guidance

 Inclusion North – Coronavirus easy read information

 Leeds Teaching Hospitals NHS FT have put together an easy read guide to testing which you can find on our website here

 Easy Read Posters from Photosymbols

-Photosymbols have created 6 Easy Read Posters with advice about COVID-19 (Coronavirus) that is in line with Government and PHE guidance.
-You can access these by clicking on the links below:
+Photosymbols have created a range of Easy Read Posters with advice about COVID-19 (Coronavirus) that is in line with Government and PHE guidance.
+You can access these by clicking on the link below:

 Mental Health and Wellbeing

 The coronavirus (COVID-19) outbreak means that life is changing for all of us for a while.
 We can’t connect with friends and family how we usually would and our everyday routine has been changed.
 It’s natural that this may cause you to feel anxious, stressed, sad, lonely or frustrated and so it is vital that we take care of our mental health and wellbeing.